After the Coronavirus, Don’t Repeat 9/11’s Mistakes

 Written by Brett Rosenberg

-Brett is the former associate director of policy at National Security Action
+Brett is the former associate director of policy at National Security Action.

 Read more from Mark

-This post is part of Independent America, a research project led out by EGF senior fellow Mark Hannah, which seeks to explore how U.S. foreign policy could better be tailored to new global realities and to the preferences of American voters.
+This post is part of Independent America, a research project led out by IGA senior fellow Mark Hannah, which seeks to explore how US foreign policy could better be tailored to new global realities and to the preferences of American voters.